rsmoorthy/dcldoc/docs/concepts/volumes.md

 ??? bug "TODO - DCL needs to ensure a named volume is deleted after the last service exits"
     Right now, Docker Swarm does not seem to delete a named ephemeral volume.
 But does it for unnamed ephemeral volumes.

+### Ephemeral volumes on RAM

+This is another special case, where you want to mount RAM as a volume.
+You would do this possibly for:

+* Improved security.
+Where you can keep certain sensitive files, like keys, which will never accidentally be placed in any disk.
+* Some services like Elasticsearch relies on shared memory, which is nothing but `tmpfs`, that stores it in the RAM.

+This is usually implemented by Linux `tmpfs`, which uses RAM to store files in RAM.
+So, as such, any tmpfs that you use {==your quota accounts the total memory used (like `--limit-memory`) and all the TMPFS ephemeral volumes==}.

+!!! example "How to use ephemeral volumes using RAM"
+    === "docker run"
+        ```console
+        $ docker run --mount type=tmpfs,target=/mem alpine
+        ```
+        !!! note ""
+            An ephemeral volume on RAM is created, the default size of this volume is based on [`storage.ephemeral.tmpfs.defaultSize`](../reference/configuration.md#storageephimeraltmpfsdefaultsize).
+If that configuration is not present, then the size is taken to be 1MB.

+For other examples, please refer to [here](../getting-started/volumes.md).

 ## Persistent volumes

 You want volumes that persist than the life cycle of the services (like a database or any persistent storage).
 You want to have full control over when the data should be created and then destroyed, and is not tied to the services themselves (like an abrupt service restart or service upgrade or similar).

 You also want to have persistent volumes managed by security controls, authorisation rules and quota management, so you can create / remove and access volumes based on who has access to the volume.

 DCL provides support for persistent volumes.
 It provides two different methods of persistent volumes: